INTELLilight™ – App design

 - Quickly create many different ideas and designs and then articulate the good, the bad, the ugly

-- Designing an aesthetic visual experience and building a design system with little wiggle room, because it is a utility app
+- Design an aesthetic visual experience and building a design system with little wiggle room, because it is a utility app

-- To improve my UX writing and being more aware of the words I use
+- Improve my UX writing and being more aware of the words I use